aggie-coding-club/Aggies-Compute/server/README.md

 ## Setup Overview

-    Postges - A Database to store our data in table Prisma - Used To Design Postges Database
+    Postgres - A Database to store our data in table Prisma - Used To Design Postgres Database
     GraphQL - Used to Query Database

 ## Current BackEnd State